Max Verstappen stuns Lewis Hamilton to win Formula One championship in controversial finish

-“I’m just speechless, absolutely speechless,” Hamilton told his team over the radio (via the ESPN broadcast).
+Verstappen, running on fresh soft tires, pulled ahead of Hamilton, whose hard tires had not been changed since lap 14, a play-it-safe decision by his team.
+“I’m just speechless, absolutely speechless,” Hamilton told his team over the radio (via the ESPN broadcast) as the race ended.

-At issue was the decision to let the two race head to head for one lap, infuriating Mercedes.
-But the matter was put to rest when Hamilton congratulated Verstappen.

-“It’s unbelievable,” Verstappen said of his win.
-“Finally, a bit of luck for me.”
+Verstappen burst into tears after crossing the finish line.
+“It’s unbelievable,” he told Sky Sports.
+“I kept fighting the whole race.
+I had the opportunity in the last lap.
+It’s incredible, I’m still having a cramp.
+It’s insane.”

+Mercedes was angry, with team boss Toto Wolff expressing his disbelief over the radio and former driver Damon Hill telling Sky Sports, “I don’t think any of the regulations are blindingly clear.
+Unfortunately, messages were coming out [from the race director] that were contradictory.
+I do think this championships has been run in a different way.
+They have tried to let the racing happen and race on track to the very end.”

+“Sometimes miracles happen,” Verstappen said.
+“Lewis is an amazing driver, an amazing competitor.
+They made it really, really hard for us and I think everyone loved to see it [the rivalry].
+Of course, the two teams ran up against each other and we had some tough times, but I think that’s all part of the sport and its emotion.
+Everyone wants to win and it could have gone either way, of course, today.”

-Hamilton vs. Verstappen — the great driver vs. the brash youngster — has borne echoes of some of the great auto racing rivalries, like the classic between Aryton Senna and Alain Prost.
-Their rivalry came down to Abu Dhabi, with the two tied with 369.5 points in the standings and Verstappen holding a tiebreaker for the Formula One trophy because he has won nine races, one more than Hamilton.
+Hamilton vs. Verstappen — the great driver vs. the brash youngster — had borne echoes of some of the great auto racing rivalries, like the classic between Aryton Senna and Alain Prost.
+Their rivalry came down to Abu Dhabi, with the two tied with 369.5 points in the standings and Verstappen holding a tiebreaker for the Formula One trophy because he had won nine races, one more than Hamilton.
 Only twice had the title chase come down to two drivers in a tie.

 Hamilton, the British great who turns 37 in January, has dominated Formula One for most of the time since his 2007 debut, finishing one point behind Kimi Raikkonen in that year’s title chase and then winning his first of seven drivers’ championships in 2008.
 He also holds several Formula One records that include career wins and top-three finishes.
 Verstappen, the 24-year-old Belgian-Dutch driver, has shown flashes of brilliance, employing an aggressive style that often turns to impatience on the track in a season in which he hoped to win the championship trophy for the first time.